evanlouie/assertate/README.md

 | ECMA-262    |           | \*\* |

 - \* This library will work both with vanilla JavaScript as well as lower versions of TypeScript.
-Assertions will throw Errors when the in all environments, however the the TS compiler will only know the narrowed type after an assertion passes in version `>=3.7.0`.
+Assertions will throw the expected Errors in all environments, however the the TS compiler will only know the narrowed type if an assertion passes in version `>=3.7.0`.
 - \*\* This library offers helpers around [`BigInt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt)
   and